netdata/netdata/logsmanagement/README.md

 </a>

 The Netdata logs management engine enables collection, processing, storage, streaming and querying of logs through the Netdata agent.
-The following pipeline depicts a high-level overview of the different stages that the logs have to pass through for this to be achieved:
+The following pipeline depicts a high-level overview of the different stages that collected logs propagate through for this to be achieved:

 ![Logs management pipeline](https://github.com/netdata/netdata/assets/5953192/dd73382c-af4b-4840-a3fe-1ba5069304e8 "Logs management pipeline")